Hometown: Plainfield, IN

 How did being a part of PSUB help you throughout your career?

-Major at Purdue University: Account and Finance
+Major at Purdue University: Doctor of Pharmacy

 Favorite PSUB Memory: